Home/Track & Field

 Reuters

 The new schedule for the LA Olympics also comes with a heightened risk of injuries, and has the fanbase worried.
-With that in mind, Rolle continued, “Given the continued pattern of inadequate recovery windows, secondary consideration of women’s event structure, and unequal conditions compared to male athletes, we cannot in good conscience contribute to a media narrative praising the current schedule.
+With all these considerations in mind, Rolle continued, “Given the continued pattern of inadequate recovery windows, secondary consideration of women’s event structure, and unequal conditions compared to male athletes, we cannot in good conscience contribute to a media narrative praising the current schedule.
 To do so would misrepresent the lived reality of the athletes and endorse inequity under the guise of promotion.”

 ADVERTISEMENT